nus-cs2103-AY2021S1/ip/docs/README.md

 # User Guide
-Duke is a **desktop app for managing tasks, optimised for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
-If you are someone who can type fast, Duke can help you track your tasks faster than traditional GUI apps.
+duke.Duke is a **desktop app for managing tasks, optimised for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
+If you are someone who can type fast, duke.Duke can help you track your tasks faster than traditional GUI apps.

 ## Quick Start
 1. Ensure you have Java 11 or later installed.